Do you have make up lessons if my child has to miss a class?

 Why does my child wear two fins, one fin then no fins during swim lessons?

 Beginning swimmers start with fins.
 We gradually take the fins away as they progress.
 Fins will give extra propulsion so the students can accomplish new strokes and longer distances.
 As the students become more proficient in swimming, we remove one fin and eventually both fins.

 Shepard Swim School is one of the premiere swim schools in the nation.
 We use a curriculum that has a 99% success rate in which gives you the highest return on your investment and the BEST swim lessons in town!
 Other swim programs may be less expensive, but they require enrollment in the same class several times before your child is swimming at goal.
 In the long run, you may spend less money on swim lessons by enrolling with Shepard rather than paying for other programs for several classes.

-Our curriculum is licensed allowing Shepard Swim School to be the only place in our area to use this top notch program.
-Other Swim Schools in Michigan and Texas using the same Curriculum pay double what we charge and all have multiple locations with over 2,000 students at each location.
+Part of our curriculum is licensed allowing Shepard Swim School to be the only place in our area to use this top notch program.
+Other Swim Schools in Michigan and Texas using the simular Curriculum pay double what we charge and all have multiple locations with over 2,000 students at each location.

 Because teaching swimming is our passion, everything we do is first class and costly.
-From training every instructor for many hours, and heating our pools to 92 degrees, to installing expensive ultraviolet light systems to keep our water pristine; you'll see the value of your tuition immediately.
+From training every instructor for many hours, and heating our pools to 92 degrees, to installing expensive ultraviolet light, ozone and clean air systems to keep our air and water pristine; you'll see the value of your tuition immediately.
 Swim lessons can prevent your child from drowning which is our main goal, we have been told by customers that swim lessons are priceless!

 Does Shepard give refunds?